 \section{Simulations}

+Fortunately, the Markov chain underlying the Expected Threat model makes it possible to study the estimation error via simulation.
+Therefore, we use simulations to describe the estimation error realistically and complement the theoretical results.

-Two types of simulations were performed that provided insights into the typical behavior of the Expected Threat model.
-First, we performed a simulation study to obtain an approximate distribution of the model error given realistic values of both the training sample size $N$ and the number of game states $M$.
-Second, we combined expert consultation with simulations to find which model errors result in reliable player ratings for scouting purposes.
-These simulations provided information on the size of the model error and the influence of model error on the quality of player ratings.
-With this, we will formulate rules of thumb to constrain the error of the Expected Threat model during application in Section~\ref{sec: Application}.
+Two types of simulations are performed.
+First, we perform a simulation study to obtain an approximate distribution of the estimation error given realistic values of both the training sample size $N$ and the number of game states $M$.
+Second, we combine expert consultation with simulations to find which estimation errors result in reliable player ratings for scouting purposes.
+These simulations provide information on the size of the estimation error and its influence on the quality of player ratings.
+With this, we will formulate rules of thumb to constrain the error of the Expected Threat model in the context of application to player scouting in Section~\ref{sec: Application}.